-Perhaps the strongest evidence that any treatment centre can produce in support of its efficacy are outcome studies carried out on cohorts of patients.
+Perhaps the strongest evidence that any treatment centre can produce in support of its efficacy are outcome studies carried out on cohorts of patients treated there.
 Due to the differences in treatment options, methodologies, and quality offered by separate rehabilitation centres, outcome studies produced by one centre cannot necessarily be extrapolated from one centre to another.
-Results produced by other centres can only lend support to certain general treatment methods, such as 12 step facilitation or outpatient versus inpatient, but cannot be directly applied to an overall treatment structure where there may be other confounders especially those related to selection of patients.
+Results produced by other centres can only lend support to certain general treatment methods, such as 12 step facilitation or outpatient versus inpatient, but cannot be directly applied to an overall treatment structure where there may be other confounders.
 These concerns in applicability disappear when considering outcomes produced by the treatment centre under scrutiny.